Yachim/Advent-of-Code/AoC2015/README.md

 # Things I've learned
-List of all the things I've learned while solving this year
+List of all the things and skills I've learned and improved while solving this year
 ## Python-specific
 Specific to the python programing language, like functions and libraries.
 ### map(func, iterable)